keefe/conversation/README.md

 Initial API for doing basic conversation stuff

-To Run the code :
+To Run the code for the first time only:

 1. Add this entry to /etc/hosts
 127.0.0.1	categorize.us